ForgeRock/forgeops/docker/ds/README-DS.md

 * ds-new - Generic DS image used by the ds-operator or for fully "mutable" directory deployments.
 This is the recommended ds image for new deployments.
 * common: common scripts used to build multiple images
-* cts:  DS image purpose built for CTS
+* cts:  Legacy DS image purpose built for CTS. ** For internal purposes only **
-* ds-idrepo: Purpose built for DS shared repo for AM/IDM.
-Also includes a cts backend for small installations
+* ds-idrepo: Legacy Purpose built for DS shared repo for AM/IDM.
+Also includes a cts backend for small installations. ** For internal purposes only **
 * proxy: DS proxy server.
 Experimental / unsupported.
-* dsutil:  Utility image that can ne run in a pod to perform various DS related tasks.
+* dsutil:  Utility image that can be run in a pod to perform various DS related tasks.
 Has all the ds tools installed.

 ## Utility image (`dsutil`)